Accessibility

 SEO and Alt Text for Accessibility Q&A

-I recently had the honor of interviewing three incredible women to talk about all thing’s SEO and alt text for accessibility.
+I had the honor of interviewing three incredible women to talk about all thing’s SEO and alt text for accessibility.
 What I learned is that the words in which SEOs and business owners use to describe images, is different than how we should for accessibility.

 During our chat, I asked the following questions (feel free to jump around).
 You can read the transcript below or download it here.
 You can also view the tools and resources mentioned at the very bottom.
 Enjoy!